Wahhabism: Criticism by other Muslims

-Wahhabism has been critizized by traditional Muslims as a deviant sect sometimes in Satanic terms.
+Wahhabism has been criticized by traditional Muslims as a deviant sect sometimes in Satanic terms.
 Both Sunnis and Shias do not view Wahhabism as a revival or reform movement, but as a separate sect.
 It is not so much strict and uncompromising as aberrant, going beyond the bounds of Islam in its restricted definition of tawhid (Islamic monotheistic tenets), and much too willing to commit takfir (excommunicate) Muslims found in violation of Wahhabi doctrines.
 According to some critics, during the second Wahhabi-Saudi conquest of the Arabian Peninsula, an estimated 400,000 were killed or wounded according to some estimates.
 However, the claim of the 400,000 casualties has been debunked in recent research and is regarded by academic scholars as an exaggerated figure which was fabricated during the 1990s.
 More reliable estimates place the number of dead and wounded between 10,000 and 25,000.
 Some Muslims also consider Wahhabism to be outside of Islam; a form of apostasy.
 Other Muslims see Wahhabism as being created by Imperialists in an attempt to divide and weaken the Muslim World.
-Muhammad bin Saud's agreement to wage jihad to spread Ibn 'Abd al-Wahhab's teachings has been linked to Najdi practice of raiding – "instinctive fight for survival and appetite for lucre" – than with religion;
+Muhammad bin Saud's agreement to wage jihad to spread Ibn 'Abd al-Wahhab's teachings has been linked to Najdi practice of raiding – "instinctive fight for survival and appetite for lucre" – rather than with religion.

 From a theological perspective, Wahhabism has been linked to the Horn of Najd, which allegedly predicted the arrival of the Devil or the False Prophet, the place where Wahhabism was founded.
 This view is further supported by Sunni Clerics of Al-Azhar who declared Wahhabism to be "a satanic faith which has led to division, debate, dishonesty, and mistrust of Muslims".
 The doctrines upheld by Wahhabism are considered as deviant from traditional Islamic teachings.
 The rejection of taqlid (imitation of juristic precedent) and advocate opening of ijtihad (independent legal judgement) would have resulted in various ideological pretensions that "erode the very essence of Islam".
 Sufi traditionalists strongly emphasize the necessity of taqlid to the four major madhhabs (legal schools) and invoke the teachings and legacy of its founders to defend the madhhab-based legal system.
 The rejection of the "orthodox" belief in saints, a belief which had become a cardinal doctrine in Sunni Islam very early on, represents a departure from something which has been an "integral part of Islam ... for over a millennium."